 1-2 tbsp. coconut oil (you will have to play with this to get the consistency right.
 I use about 1.5 tbsp. most times)

-1 tbsp. carob powder (use raw cocoa powder if you can tolerate chocolate)
+1 tbsp. carob powder (you can use raw cocoa powder if you tolerate chocolate)

 1 tsp. cinnamon

 How to Create this Recipe:

 Place the first 5 ingredients into a food processor and blend on high until a thick dough has formed.
 This can take up to 5 minutes.
 Scrape the sides down in between blending.

 Once blended thoroughly, use hands to form small balls (about 1 tbsp. worth), then flatten them out into wafer shapes.
 Using a chop stick, poke a hole in the middle of each cookie.
 If the cookie begins to separate slightly, just mold it back together.

 Place the cookies on a parchment lined baking sheet and pop them in the freezer for at least 30 minutes.

 While the cookies freeze, make the “chocolate” glaze.
 To do this, add all ingredients to a small microwave safe bowl and pop in the microwave for 30 seconds to 1 minute.
 Once melted, stir to combine all the ingredients.
 Once your cookies have frozen, dip each cookie into the glaze to coat the bottom of the cookie.